- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 Understanding the Basis of Fat Repositioning

 - Technically speaking, fat repositioning is defined as the subperiosteal repositioning of the medial and central lower lid herniated orbital fat into the nasojugal fold.
 In simple words, bulging fat within the eyeball sockets are placed in places where there is hollowness or sunkenness.
-The lateral orbital fat pad may possibly be repositioned into the lateral inferior orbital region if needed.
+The lateral orbital fat pad might be repositioned into the lateral inferior orbital region if needed.
 During fat repositioning, the tear trough is clearly demarcated before the surgery.